Bone Marrow Aspiration Procedure

 Offers Telehealth

-Timothy Henry is an Interventional Cardiologist and a Cardiologist in Cincinnati, Ohio.
-Dr. Henry has been practicing medicine for over 43 years and is rated as an Elite provider by MediFind in Bone Marrow Aspiration.
-His top areas of expertise are Heart Attack, Angina, Cardiogenic Shock, Percutaneous Coronary Intervention (PCI), and Bone Marrow Aspiration.
-Dr. Henry is currently accepting new patients.
+Timothy Henry is a Cardiologist practicing medicine in Cincinnati, Ohio.
+He has been practicing medicine for over 44 years.
+Dr. Henry is rated as an Elite provider by MediFind in Bone Marrow Aspiration.
+He is also highly rated in 31 other conditions, according to our data.
+His clinical expertise encompasses Heart Attack, Angina, Cardiogenic Shock, Percutaneous Coronary Intervention (PCI), and Bone Marrow Aspiration.

 Languages Spoken: